Ms. Traycee F. Martin

 Audit (non-credit) Fees

 Fees for attending class on an audit or non-credit basis are calculated on the same schedule as regular academic fees.

 All charges are based on approved fees and are subject to change according to the policy of the Board of Regents.
 Figures shown here are approximations provided for readers’ planning purposes.
 For current fees, click here.

 |Late Registration Fee: Failure to register by end of regular registration||$75|

 |Returned Check Fee: For each check||$25|

-or 5% of the face amount of the check (whichever is greater).
-If the check is for tuition fees, an extra $75 fee will be charged.
+or 5% of the face amount of the check (whichever is greater)

 |Music Lessons, including use of instrument for practice, per term:|